Skip to main content

 Again, these are often quite rich phenomenally, and despite the unfortunate name they usually aren't even mostly about visual imagery.
 Broadly speaking I would say imaginal practices involve an exploration of the resonances that a person's relational/affective attitudes define, most saliently in the absence of "real" (physical, enacted) experiences that would align with them.

-Imaginal qualities can often be experienced in distinct states of mind, and separately often delibrately, but often is diffused into a much broader set of practices.
-In a broad sense storytelling is usually concerned with images, it's seldom mostly about the words but about evoking images and their resonances.
+Imaginal qualities are often diffused into a broader set of practices, and may not be elicited deliberately in isolation.
+Eg., in a broad sense storytelling is usually concerned with images, certainly rather than purely linguistic, storytelling is about evoking images and their resonances.
 Even fairly technical discussion can include a kind of imaginal backdrop, eg. I see old discussions of transhumanism, even when they get pretty far in the weeds, as an expression of yearning, excitement, and anxiety, and an imaginal negotiation of those feelings.

 Imaginal practices from world traditions and independent practitioners are often much weirder.
 One common cluster of reports is of images "taking on a life of their own," where they have access to wisdom that the person feels they don't possess, or even that they have access to specific knowledge that a person did not have access to themselves.
 Eg., there are countless reports of people calling upon the memory of a beloved relative, and finding that the image speaks back with creativity and spontaneity which is felt not to be "invented" or "orchestrated."
 Similarly with many traditional religious practices of communing with spirits or deities, the entities in question are commonly reported as experienced as independent, spontaneous, and real.